faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 ## Introduction

 A common refrain heard when members of the LDS Church express when discussing those who have left and are still vocal about the Church, its history, or its culture is "You can leave the Church but you can't leave it alone."

 The statement indicates that when a person leaves the Church they will (likely?) continue to argue against (or at least be interested in) the Church.
-At its most innocuous, the statement may be viewed as neutral or value free---it is merely an _observation_ about the behavior of former members that they continue to be involved in or concerned with LDS matters.
-However, LDS literature (official and unofficial) frequently discusses former member motivations, and these statements give clear insight into the likely _intended_ meaning of the phrase.
+At its most innocuous, the statement may be viewed as neutral or value free---it is merely an _observation_ about the behavior of former members that they continue to be involved in or concerned with LDS matters even after having left.
+In that spirit, this document does not argue against the observation that at least some significant fraction of former members seem to fixate on the LDS Church, the actions of its leaders, its history, or its truth-claims for some length of time following their departure.[^survivorship_bias]

+However, members often use the statement in a manner to invalidate the perspective of former members.
+This document briefly explores the likely intended meaning of the phrase, examines the proportionality of behavior of former members in _contrast to_ active members of the Church, and then concludes by advancing and defending valid reasons why some members might focus on the LDS Church for some time even after their departure.

 ## LDS perspective

 ### Following the dictation of the evil one

-Official LDS literature includes an example of a member discussing how _they_ would leave Mormonism alone and not attack it anymore, and this example is frequently repeated.[^implication]  In this example, Joseph Smith responds to the individual claiming _they_ would leave "Mormonism" alone by saying,
+Official LDS literature includes a direct example of a member discussing how _they_ would leave Mormonism alone and not attack it, were they to leave the Church.
+The example is found frequently in official LDS literature.[^implication]  In this example, Joseph Smith responds to the individual claiming that they would leave "Mormonism" alone were they to leave by saying:

 > When you [enlisted to serve God (by joining the Church)] you left the neutral ground, and you never can get back on to it.
 Should you forsake the Master you enlisted to serve, it will be by the instigation of the evil one, and you will follow his dictation and be his servant.’